Painters Insurance

 Professional liability insurance

-Professional liability insurance covers legal costs when a painter is sued for a mistake or oversight.
+Professional liability insurance covers legal fees when a painter is sued for a mistake or oversight.
 It's also called errors and omissions insurance (E&O).

 BEST FOR